IMAGINARY/applauncher2/README.md

 ## Configuration

 The configuration file is at `cfg/config.yml`.
 It is fully commented so it documents its own format.
+(NOTE:
+The JSON schema used for validation is also available at `src/schemas/cfg.schema.json`.)

 The default configuration provided is for demo purposes and offers a number of CindyJS applications found in the internet.
 A sample configuration that accesses the apps locally is also provided